 In May 1948, one day after the departure of the last British commissioner, the State of Israel was declared based on the internationally approved partition plan.
 This triggered the first regional war: five Arab states attacked the small state of Israel, and its 600,000 inhabitants, along with the local Palestinian population of about 1.2 million people.
 The five Arab states where: Egypt, Lebanon, Syria, Jordan and Iraq.
 Except from Egypt, all other four states were also created, like Israel, because of the collapse of the Ottoman empire and the resulting mandates over the Middle East.
 The toughest army was the Arab Legion from Jordan: they were trained, armed, and commanded by British officers.
 Yet, against all odds, Israel prevailed and won this 1948-1949 "Independence War", although a sizeable portion of the 1/3 territory was conquered by Jordan which, de facto, was an invader and therefore an occupier.
 This is because, by international law, if a nation trespasses its recognized borders, it becomes an "invader" and whatever territory they conquered becomes "occupied territory".
 This is no different from when Iraq invaded Kuwait or when Syria ruled over Lebanon (by proxies).
 Yet, the UN did not request from Jordan to withdraw behind its borders and the situation remained so until June 1967.
 In 1949, Israel signed ceasefire agreements with Egypt and Jordan, but Lebanon Syria and Iraq remained technically "at war" (still today).

 The case of Jerusalem was special.
-In the UN Partition Plan, the holy city as well as Bethlehem, were supposed to fall under international jurisdiction under the UN.
-But Jordan conquered it in 1948.
-Furthermore, the Jordanian army expelled its Jewish residents, who had surrendered, and destroyed the Jewish Quarter and used dynamite against its ancient places of cult.
-These acts amounted as violations of international laws of war: taking over a territory of international UN jurisdiction, displacing civilians (ethnic cleansing to make Jerusalem void of Jews), destruction of their places of cult (synagogues, religious schools, and properties).
+In the UN Partition Plan, the holy city as well as Bethlehem, were supposed to fall under international authority of the UN.
+But Jordan invaded the region and conquered the Old City of Jerusalem in 1948.
+Furthermore, the Jordanian army expelled its Jewish residents, who had surrendered.
+They also destroyed the Jewish Quarter and used dynamite against its ancient places of cult.
+These acts amounted as violations of international laws of war: taking over a territory of international UN jurisdiction, displacing civilians (ethnic cleansing to make Jerusalem void of Jews), destruction of places of cult (synagogues, religious schools, and properties).